nus-cs2113-AY2021S2/tp/docs/DeveloperGuide.md

 **Implementation:**

-The function list takes in 1 compulsory field (keyword) to list the relevant DoctorAppoitment Objects currently in ArrayList <DoctorAppointment> appointmentList.Data input is first checked to ensure validity.
+The function list takes in 1 compulsory field (keyword) to list the relevant DoctorAppointment Objects currently in ArrayList <DoctorAppointment> appointmentList.Data input is first checked to ensure validity.
 Any invalid input detected will result in an Exception thrown and command aborted.
-After validation, a DoctorAppointmentList Command object is created and executed in which the program will iterate and display the DoctorAppoinment Objects matching the user input currently within the array list.
+After validation, a DoctorAppointmentList Command object is created and executed in which the program will iterate and display the DoctorAppointment Objects matching the user input currently within the array list.
 Invalid Input includes:

 >